 NYU Langone is one of the nation's premier academic medical centers that includes five hospitals (Tisch Hospital, Rusk Rehabilitation, Hospital for Joint Diseases, Hassenfeld Children's Hospital of New York, and NYU Lutheran Medical Center) and more than 200 ambulatory locations across the New York metropolitan area.
 It also includes NYU School of Medicine, which since 1841 has trained thousands of physicians and scientists who have helped to shape the course of medical history.
 Our trifold mission to serve, teach, and discover is achieved daily through an integrated academic culture devoted to excellence in patient care, education, and research.
 Learn more about NYU Langone.

-We have an exciting opportunity to join our team as a Patient Flow Coordinator (formally know as Bed Coordinator).
+We have an exciting opportunity to join our team as a Patient Flow Coordinator (RN).

 In this role, the successful candidate Responsible for organizing, prioritizing and coordinates activities related to the placement of patients throughout the institution